-Planning Note: Items listed below with an asterisk () must be completed before the school will be considered eligible to operate.
-Details regarding the following list can be found in Section C-1 of the Charter School Finance Guide found here: Finance Guide for Charter Schools.
+Financing is propared to him with an activity of the solution.
+Planning Note: Items listed below with an activity of the charter school will be considered eligible to operate.
+Details regarding the following list can be found in Section C-1 of the Charter School Finance Guide and Cash Management Update and Finance Guide for Charter Schools (2020 update).
+Important: A Valid Education Certificate of Occupancy must be on file with OCS for all buildings which serve students before funds will be released to the school.

-- a.
-Establish accounting services e.g., LINQ, Acadia, accounting services of the school's choice. - b.
-Valid Education Certificate of Occupancy (ECO) on file in OCS for ALL buildings which will serve students - i.
-Any awarded temporary CO must account for at least the first business month of the academic year. - c.
-Establish a bank account. - d.
+(a.)
+Establish accounting services - accounting services of the school's choice

+(b.)
+Establish a bank account.

+(c).
 To prepare for the projected enrollment input process from the School Allotments Section, complete a chart showing how many of your enrolled students are from each LEA.
-Each school will be required to use the Charter School Average Daily Membership (CSADM) Projection System in early June 2022. - e.
-Apply for a DUNS Number and register on System for Award Management (SAM). - f.
-Develop and approve a regular budget for the 2021-2022 school year (Based on projected student enrollment numbers) - g.
-Develop and approve a break-even budget for the 2021-2022 school year.
-This budget should reflect the minimum number of students the school can enroll and still remain financially viable. - h.
+Each school will be required to use the Charter School Average Daily Membership (CSADM) Projection System in early June 2024. (d.)
+Apply for a Unique Entity ID and register on System for Award Management (SAM).

+(e.)
+Develop and approve a regular budget for the 2024 - 2025 school year (Based on projected student enrollment numbers)

+(f.)
+Develop and approve a break-even budget for the 2024 - 2025 school year.
+This budget should reflect the minimum number of students the school can enroll and still remain financially viable. (g.)
 Complete school data in EDDIE.
-This includes the following: board chair, board vice chair, school physical address, school mailing address, and school contact information. - i.
-Process initiated for obtaining Federal Tax-Exempt Status (due no later than 24 months following final approval of your application-so, start as soon as the NC SBE initially approves your application).
+This includes the following: board chair, board vice chair, school leaders, school physical address, school mailing address, and school contact information.